How to Turn a Blog Poll Into a Living Data Source

 3. Embed Where Curiosity Peaks

-Place the poll right after you name a problem readers recognize but can't benchmark alone.
+Place the poll right after you name a problem readers recognize but cannot benchmark alone.

 Effective spots: